 - the castle gaol.

-In addition, burials in Holywell, St Sepulchre and Osney cemeteries (all of which had only opened seven years earlier) and in Summertown churchyard were only to take place in plots already reserved.
+In addition, burials in Holywell, St Sepulchre and Osney cemeteries (all of which had only opened seven years earlier), as well as in Summertown churchyard which was just outside the city, were only to take place in plots already reserved.

 The Cemetery Committee of the Local Board reported that the above orders of 1855 could not be complied with, and that St Thomas’s and St Clement’s churchyards were still being used occasionally.
 As a result the Local Board was constituted a Burial Board, and negotiations started to purchase land from Christ Church at Rose Hill.